CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 When the `clagd` service exits during switch reboot or if you stop the service on the primary switch, the peer switch that is in the secondary role becomes the primary.

 However, if the primary switch goes down without stopping the `clagd` service for any reason, or if the peer link goes down, the secondary switch does **not** change its role.
-If the peer switch is determined to not be alive, the switch in the secondary role rolls back the LACP system ID to be the bond interface MAC address instead of the MLAG MAC address (`clagd-sys-mac`) and the switch in primary role uses the MLAG MAC address as the LACP system ID on the bonds.
+If the peer switch is determined to not be alive, the switch in the secondary role rolls back the LACP system ID to be the bond interface MAC address instead of the MLAG system MAC address (`clagd-sys-mac`) and the switch in primary role uses the MLAG system MAC address as the LACP system ID on the bonds.

 ### Set clagctl Timers